Skip to Content

 Snowblower Surging Idle – Mechanics guided repair with pics

-A constant surging engine is a real pain, but luckily it’s usually an easy fix.
-I’m a mechanic, and surging is one of the most common types of complaint I hear.
-Not to worry, ten minutes from now, you’ll know how to fix it too.
+A constantly surging engine is a real pain, but luckily, it’s usually an easy fix.
+I’m a mechanic, and surging is one of the most common complaint types.
+Not to worry, ten minutes from now, you’ll know how to fix it.

-The most common cause of a surging snowblower at idle is a blocked carburetor idle jet.
+A blocked carburetor idle jet is the most common cause of a surging snowblower at idle.
 Removing, cleaning, and refitting the idle jet commonly fixes the issue.

 In this post, you’ll learn how to diagnose why your snowblower is surging at idle and how you can fix it.